The Danger of Traveling During a Flood – Flood Safety Tips

 Listen to Official Reports of the Flooding

 If you are not sure whether it is safe to travel during a flood, listen to news reports to determine how much flooding is in your area.
 This is a good way to tell which areas are the most heavily affected and some news reports may also issue a warning to those who plan on traveling.
 Recently, citizens who live in the Houston and Galveston areas of Texas have been urged by authorities to avoid traveling as much of the area around these cities was under at least 2-3 inches of water.
 During Thanksgiving weekend, the flooded and icy roads in Texas were responsible for 14 deaths.
 It only takes 12 inches of water to make driving in a flood extremely dangerous so if you can, avoid traveling until the flood is under control.
+If you do travel in flood conditions, it helps if your car is well maintained.

 Traveling in a Flood – Flood Safety Tips